-5.4 Comparisons to state-of-the-art works
+5.4 Comparisons to state-of-the-art work

-In order to further demonstrate the effectiveness of the proposed method, we compare our method with recent works under the same experimental conditions.
-For the approach extracting global facial features for AU recognition, we compare our method with LSTC [2], HMP-PS [11], and UGN-B [10].
-Recent works leveraging AU local property take one of two approaches: AU recognition based on separating local facial patches, or AU recognition based on locating AU.
-For the former, we compare our work with recent competitive methods, including DRML [12], DSIN [13], LP-Net [5], and PAttNet [4].
-For the latter, we compare the proposed method with recent works, consisting of ROI [6], JAA-Net [14], SRERL [7], PIAP [15], and FAT [8].
+To further demonstrate the effectiveness of our proposed method, we compare it with recent works under the same experimental conditions.
+We compare our method’s extraction of global facial features for AU recognition with LSTC [2], HMP-PS [11], and UGN-B [10].
+Recent work leveraging AU local properties assume one of two approaches: AU recognition based on separating local facial patches, or AU recognition based on locating AUs.
+For the former, we compare our work with recent methods: DRML [12], DSIN [13], LP-Net [5], and PAttNet [4].
+For the latter, we compare our proposed method with: ROI [6], JAA-Net [14], SRERL [7], PIAP [15], and FAT [8].
 We compare the method with all available results.
-Results on the BP4D and DISFA databases are shown on Tables 3 and 4.
-For easy comparison, the highest results for each AU are bold.
+Tables 3 and 4 show the results on the BP4D and DISFA databases.
+For easy comparison, the best results for each AU are in bold font.